 Origination fees and discount fees have their advantages, but they will vary based on the individual.
 If you’re considering “buying down” your interest rate or negotiating your origination fees, keep these pointers in mind.
 Knowing the difference between the two and how they affect your mortgage rate is important when shopping for lenders, and for understanding how they may affect your monthly payment.

-As a Washington mortgage company, Sammamish Mortgage can help you understand your options as they pertain to discount points and origination fees.
+As a Washington mortgage company, Sammamish Mortgage can help you understand your options as they pertain to discount points and origination fees for mortgages in Washington, Colorado, Oregon, and Idaho.
 Let us help you get into the home of your dreams at the best price possible.
-Contact us to learn more about our loan programs or use our free mortgage calculator to determine the approximate cost of getting into your home.
-Last Updated:
+Contact us to learn more about our mortgage programs or use our free mortgage calculator to determine the approximate cost of getting into your home.